Skip to main content

 Legal Process for Malpractice Claims

 When pursuing a medical malpractice claim in Connecticut, understanding the legal process is essential.
-Steering through the complexities of finding the best medical malpractice lawyer in Connecticut requires familiarity with the state’s specific legal requirements and claim process.
 Here’s what you need to know:

 1. Statute of Limitations: You must file your claim within two years from the date of injury or discovery.